MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-XRM tooling provides you with the following Windows PowerShell cmdlets that you can use to connect to [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps and retrieve organizations that the current user has access to: `Get-CrmConnection` and `Get-CrmOrganizations`.
+XRM tooling provides you with the following Windows PowerShell cmdlets that you can use to connect to [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps (on-premises )and retrieve organizations that the current user has access to: `Get-CrmConnection` and `Get-CrmOrganizations`.

 > [!NOTE]
 > The PowerShell cmdlets documentation that is applicable to Dynamics 365 for Customer Engagement apps (online) users is now available in the PowerApps documentation at: [Use PowerShell cmdlets in XRM tooling to connect to Common Data Service](/powerapps/developer/common-data-service/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect)